 Let's run through a simple example to explore Advanced Searches.

 There are two ways of getting to Advanced Search.
-The quickest way is to click the Advanced link next to the Search box when on the Dashboard.
+The quickest way is to click the Advanced search link next to the Search box when on the Dashboard.

 The other way is to click on the Menu button in the top left corner, then click on Search.